Food and nutrition

 It is critical to support local food markets, so we also provide cash in exchange for work so people can choose what to buy

-3. Re-stocking livestock and grain banks:
+3. Restocking livestock and grain banks:

-- Working with governments on trade policies to end the dumping of food surpluses
+• working with governments on trade policies to end the dumping of food surpluses

-- Advocating for the benefits of investing in small-scale agriculture and fishing (ensuring countries are less dependent on food imports)
+• advocating for the benefits of investing in small-scale agriculture and fishing (ensuring countries are less dependent on food imports)

 Improving agriculture

-Well before the world food crisis, Oxfam was working around the world providing expertise in agricultural techniques to improve nutrition and food security.
+Before the world food crisis, Oxfam was working around the world providing expertise in agricultural techniques to improve nutrition and food security.

-And our Sustainable Rice Intensification (SRI) system has shown farmers across south-east Asia how to increase crop yields without using expensive chemicals.
+The Sustainable Rice Intensification (SRI) system has shown farmers across south-east Asia how to increase crop yields without using expensive chemicals.

 Indigenous health